GrinonBarrett/Taksidos/README.md

 > Not to be confused with this particular format.

 Though this is a work in progress, all rights are reserved.

+Anytime something is written in *Italics like this, it is a magical effect which can be ignored if an effect supresses magic in the area occupied by the effect or some other means of magical supression*.